Slotshaven-digitek-2020/unity/README.md

 	Send to Port: 6448 (this allows you to send data back to Wekinator if you want) Listener Port: 12000

 4) Edit OSCReceiver to tell it how many float values to unpack from the message, and store each of these in a global variable.
-In my example, I am unpacking 2 floats in function Example1, and I’m setting these to variables sig1 and sig2.
+In my example, I am unpacking 3 floats in function Example1, and I’m setting these to variables sig1, sig2 and sig3.

 5) Edit OSCReceiver’s update() function to use the received values in some way.
-In this example, I’m using them to rotate the cube along two different axes.
+In this example, I’m using them to rotate the light along two different axes.

 If you want to SEND data from Unity to Wekinator, check out the OSCTestSender script in this project.
 You'll need to edit the OSC message (i.e., make it /wek/inputs), attach any input/feature values you want (make sure you attach as floats), and send to Wekinator (by default, send to 127.0.0.1 on port 6448).